daniel-sungwon-lee/rando/README.md

 ## **Planned Additions:**
 * User can re-arrange the order of saved data
-* User can get a random recipie by clicking button

 ## **What I Learned From Working on This Project:**